themosis/documentation/framework.md

 We've also reinforced the use of PHP namespaces over all the framework.

 The following guides will give you code examples on how to use the APIs.
-And as for now, those code samples do work inside your theme or inside any custom plugins built with the Themosis Plugin boilerplate.
+And as for now, those code samples do work inside your theme or inside any custom plugins built with the [Themosis Plugin boilerplate]({{url}}/plugin).

 As a general rule, we've developed both theme and plugin with a similar folder structure.
-No matter where you'll code, theme or plugin, you'll write your code inside their `resources` folder mainly.
+No matter where you'll code, theme or plugin, you'll mainly write your code inside their `resources` folder.

 Now, let's get started by looking at the route API.